-Dr. Rhonda McIntyre is the Associate Dean of Medical Sciences.
-Dr. McIntyre was previously the Dean of the Satellite Campus in St. Kitts for RUSM, focused on bringing learning and other opportunities to students on the Satellite Campus.
+Dr. Rhonda McIntyre is the Senior Associate Dean of External Affairs, responsible for developing and nurturing key partnerships and community engagement strategies in Barbados and the region.
+She most recently served as Associate Dean of Medical Sciences and was previously the Dean of the Satellite Campus in St. Kitts for RUSM.
 While still serving in her prior role as Director of Health Services from September 2016 she brought with her a dedication to patient advocacy while delivering expert care.
 Her profession as a Pediatrician involved in medical education combined with clinical practice, comes against a background of many years of clinical experience, leadership roles and working in underserved communities.

 In her role as Dean of the Satellite Campus she worked with her team to launch initiatives to enhance the clinical exposure and experience for the student community on the Satellite Campus ranging from Emergency Cardiac Care courses to Community clinics among others.